apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 <img src="/images/2025/postchat-summary.png" alt="Apple Intelligence" />
 </div>

-Group chat summaries are just the initial features that will help us tame the firehose of information we’re exposed to.
+Group chat summaries are just one way LLMs can help tame the firehose of information we’re exposed to.
 If you’ve worked in a large company, you know that there is 1000x more information going by than you can ever engage with.
-Now, we can build products that help people pull from that noise the signal, surfacing what matters to their work – and minimizing the rest.
+Now, we can build products that help people pull signal from the noise, surfacing what matters to their work – no chat needed.

 ## Voice

-An obvious thing that comes up when we talk about post-chat interfaces is voice.
-While most AI voice chats today are still a linear back-and-forth sequence of words, [Amelia Wattenberger points out](https://wattenberger.com/thoughts/our-interfaces-have-lost-their-senses), that humans and AIs are both multimodal: we can talk and point at the same time, and an LLM can talk and type at the same time.
+An natural thing that comes up when we talk about post-chat interfaces is voice.
+While most AI voice chats today are still a linear back-and-forth sequence of words, [Amelia Wattenberger points out](https://wattenberger.com/thoughts/our-interfaces-have-lost-their-senses) that humans and AIs are both multimodal: we can talk and point at the same time, and an LLM can talk and show at the same time.

-Why type into a chat UI “Hey, where is the code that defines the user button in the top right, the one to the left of logout” when instead you can wiggle your cursor over the button in question and ask,
+Why type into a chat UI “Hey, where is the code that defines the user button in the top right, specifically the one to the left of logout” when instead you can wiggle your cursor over the button in question and ask,

 > where is the code for this?

-Our agent should then just respond,
+Our agent could then just respond,

 > Found it.